RickGelhausen/HRIBO_ReadTheDocs/docs/source/overview.rst

     cp HRIBO/templates/samples.tsv HRIBO/
     cp HRIBO/templates/config.yaml HRIBO/

 Customize the ``config.yaml`` using your preferred editor.
-It contains the following variables:

-• **adapter:** specify the adapter sequence to be used.
-• **samples:** the location of the samples sheet created in the previous step.
-• **alternativestartcodons:** specify a comma separated list of alternative start codons.
-• **differentialexpression:** specify whether you want to activate differential expresssion analysis. ("yes/no")
-• **deepribo:** specify whether you want to activate deepribo ORF prediction. ("yes/no")
+.. note:: For a detailed overview of the available options please refer to our :ref:`workflow-configuration<source/workflow-configuration:Workflow configuration>`

 Edit the sample sheet corresponding to your project.
 It contains the following variables: